-- 1. Before class: Print resource 23-P07 (church, house, praying child) on heavy white paper.
-Each student will need a picture of a house, church, and child.
-Cut out each image along the heavy solid lines. - 2.
+- 1. Before class, print resource 23-R7 (church, house, praying child) on heavy white paper.
+Each student will need a set.
+Cut out each image. - 2.
 Children color their pictures of a house, church, and child. - 3.
 Help children glue the church and house to the front of two mini boxes of cereal or juice boxes. - 4.
 Glue a small piece of Velcro to the door of the church and house and a matching piece of Velcro to the praying child.
 Allow students to play with all three pieces, attaching the praying child to the house or church.